 - System Testing: For testing paths between subsystems.

 However, it is mainly applied to Unit Testing.

 - Testing can be commenced at an earlier stage.
 One need not wait for the GUI to be available.

 - Testing is more thorough, with the possibility of covering most paths.

 - Since tests can be very complex, highly skilled resources are required, with a thorough knowledge of programming and implementation.

 - Test script maintenance can be a burden if the implementation changes too frequently.

-- Since this method of testing is closely tied with the application being testing, tools to cater to every kind of implementation/platform may not be readily available.
+- Since this method of testing is closely tied to the application being tested, tools to cater to every kind of implementation/platform may not be readily available.

 White Box Testing is contrasted with Black Box Testing.
 Read the Differences between Black Box Testing and White Box Testing.